-“Ambition and a desire to succeed shouldn’t be the enemy, but as high-performing women we often encounter barriers to our performance”Dr Kellie Rose
+“Ambition and a desire to succeed shouldn’t be the enemy, but as high-performing women we often encounter barriers to achieving our goals”Dr Kellie Rose

-As athletes, we continuously seek the balance between sport and career, health and optimal performance, relationships and personal endeavours, without succumbing to stress-related burnout or loss of menstrual function (or both).
+As athletes, we continuously seek the balance between sport and career, health and optimal performance, relationships and personal life, without succumbing to recurring illness, injury, or menstrual dysfunction (or all three).

-As professional women, we’re constantly fighting to remain at the forefront of our field and succeed in the long game, without sacrificing our health or hampering our career progression, whilst navigating the menopausal fluctuations and phases of life.
+As professional women, we’re constantly striving to be at our best, do more and achieve more, to remain at the forefront of our field and progress our careers.
+All without sacrificing our personal life, avoiding stressful burnout, and eventually navigating through the challenges of the menopausal phases of life.

-As mums (or lifestyle performers), the unrealistic expectations to do-it-all-and-then-some creates pressure to manage children, households, husbands, pets, and contribute economically, often leading down the path of exhaustion and poor health, right at the time when our bodies are transitioning through hormonal changes and stages.
+As mums (or lifestyle performers), the unrealistic expectations to do-it-all-and-then-some creates pressure to manage children, households, husbands, pets, and economics – often leading down the path of exhaustion, poor health, and a string of unhealthy coping strategies.

 You know what I’m talking about…